How To Not Be Sad: Coping Skills To Manage Sadness

 Emotional control is an incredibly valuable skill for people who prize balance.
 Coping skills are a crucial facet of emotional control, and they go hand in hand with emotional intelligence and literacy.
 The combination allows you to recognize, identify, process, and express your feelings effectively.

-Keep a journal to track and express your emotions
+Keep a journal to track your mood and express your sadness

 Many people find writing about their feelings a helpful tactic to channel emotions into something constructive; the act of writing forces you to think about what words to use—which requires examining your feelings.
 To write about them, you must first take time to recognize and understand what you’re feeling and then find the language to express it.